ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day08/README.md

 #### Complexity

- - Assuming there are $n$ instructions in the input file, excluding the cost of the initial input read, the algorithm used in Part 2 uses a *brute force* by swapping each **jmp** or **nop** instruction found.
+ - Assuming there are $n$ instructions in the input file, excluding the cost of the initial input read, the algorithm used in Part 2 uses a * brute-force* approach by swapping each **jmp** or **nop** instruction found.
  - Each simulation has cost $\mathcal{O}(n)$, with operations performed on the **hash set** having cost $\mathcal{O}(1)$ on average.
  - Therefore, the resulting total **time complexity** is quadratic: $\mathcal{O}(n^2)$.